formalco/decrypt-lambda/terraform/README.md

 This directory contains Terraform configurations to deploy the decrypt Lambda function with an API Gateway in a private subnet within your VPC.

 This deployment will put the API Gateway and Lambda in a private subnet.
-Although we recommend accessing the resulting API Gateway decryptor URI via a VPN.
+We recommend accessing the resulting API Gateway decryptor URI via a VPN.

 ## Prerequisites